LaurentOngaro/UEVaultManager/README.md

 The login page should open in your browser and after logging in you should be presented with a JSON response that contains a code (" authorizationCode"), just copy the code into the terminal and hit enter.

-Alternatively you can use the `--import` flag to import the authentication from the Epic Games Launcher (manually specifying the used WINE prefix may be required on Linux).
+Alternatively you can use the `--import` flag to import the authentication from the Epic Games Launcher

 Note that this will log you out of the Epic Launcher.

 Listing your asset